bob1de/btrfs-backup/README.rst

 Backing up regularly
 --------------------
-Note that there is no locking.
+Note that there is no locking included with btrfs-backup.
 If you back up too often (i.e. more quickly than it takes the first call to finish, which can take several minutes, hours or even days on a filesystem with lots of files), you might end up with a new backup starting while an old one is still in progress.

 You can workaround the lack of locking using the ``flock(1)`` command, as suggested at https://github.com/efficiosoft/btrfs-backup/issues/4.